 And the good news?
 You likely need fewer skincare products than you’re currently using.
 Armed with a good cleanser, moisturizer and sunscreen, you’ve got a solid foundation for a skincare routine that should serve you well.

 “A good cleanser is gentle, yet effective.
-It has to remove dirt, oil, sunscreen and pollution,” says makeup and hair artist Sheri Stroh “It can be cream, it can be foaming, it just has to do the job and not strip your skin.”
+It has to remove dirt, oil, sunscreen and pollution,” says makeup artist Sheri Stroh “It can be cream, it can be foaming, it just has to do the job and not strip your skin.”

-Often overlooked, a good cleanser is actually your first line of defence when it comes to taking care of your skin — anything too harsh can actually work against you.
+Often overlooked, a good cleanser is actually your first line of defence when it comes to taking care of your skin—anything too harsh can actually work against you.

 But, what about double cleansing?